Skip to content Skip to footer

 This quote is still a symbol of the principle of free trade.
 It shows that international trade is the path to mutual success for all nations.
 Just as a pencil needs a global supply chain, so do the goods we create.

-We firmly believe that free trade and global cooperation are the fundamental drivers of global economic growth.
-Despite the pressures of tariffs and trade barriers in the current trade environment, we still believe that only through cross-border cooperation and open markets can we continue to drive innovation, improve quality, and offer more high-quality choices to customers worldwide.
+We believe in the free market and global cooperation as the primary engines for global economic growth.
+Although the current trade environment is under pressure of tariffs and trade-wars, we as well as you, know FOR SURE, that only through cross-border cooperation and open markets, can we continue to promote innovation, improve quality and present more high quality options to the customers all over the world.